get-convex/convex-docs/docs/dashboard/deployments/data.md

 the dashboard share the same rules as a query using the Convex client.
 You may also filter based on the type of the field.

-To add a filter, click "Add condition" in the filter selection menu.
+To add a filter, click the `+` next to an existing filter.
 If you add more than one condition, they will be evaluated using the `and` operation.

 For each filter, you must select a field to filter by, operation, and comparison value.
 In the third input box (selecting a value), you may enter a valid Convex